 On top of that, the jealous dog learns that when the other dog comes close, he's punished so he comes to dread the other dog's presence even more.

-So what's a good protocol?
-A good starting place is teaching both dogs to promptly respond to a verbal cue such as "lie down" or " go to your mats" or my favorite, "let's go get a treat!" in an upbeat tone of voice at the very first signs of trouble so to diffuse any tension before things start building up.
+If the dogs are more than playmates, and share the household, a good starting place is teaching both dogs to promptly respond to a verbal cue such as "lie down" or " go to your mats" or my favorite, "let's go get a treat!" in an upbeat tone of voice at the very first signs of trouble so to diffuse any tension before things start building up.

 This is a good management practice to prevent squabbles in multi-dog households, but it's also important to go to the root of the problem.